Euphredes/Phaedrah/README.txt

 The following table lists structures for poems.

 Poems
-        Irish        English        Spanish         Japanese     Dance      Targets
-             A              A              Noun             Five      Eight        in
-             A              B              Adjective        Two       Eight        of
-             B              A              Verb             Five      Eight        by
-             B              B              Adverb
+        Irish        English        Spanish         Japanese     Dance         Targets   Spells       Ode       Song A              A              Noun             Five      Eight           in       Do        Respect    Fifty A              B              Adjective        Two       Eight           of       for       praise B              A              Verb             Five      Eight           by       Do        Respect B              B              Adverb                                              to        praise
              A              C
                             C
-Pattern:     Endrhyme       Endrhyme       Speech           Meter     Meter      Word
+Pattern:     Endrhyme       Endrhyme       Speech           Words     Syllables       Use      Command   Worship    Rhymes

            *****
             ***